DauntlessDev/DauntlessDev/README.md

 ### Hey there!
 I am Brave👋

 🔭 I’m currently working as a Fullstack Developer in a Fintech Company. <br>
-🌱 I currently develop using Go, Django (Python), NodeJS (Express), React & Angular (Typescript), Postgresql, Docker, Terraform, GCP. <br>
+🌱 I currently develop using Go, React & Angular (Javascript/Typescript), Postgresql, Docker, Terraform, GCP. <br>
 ⚡ Fun fact: I have an inverted heart-shaped birthmark on my neck. <be>

 <!--div align=center>